onedeadgod/apitesting/readme.md

 The server should now be running at http://your_ip_address:8000

 # API Usage
+Parameters and return values are in JSON format.
 Key: /path/params [json params] {request type}

 - Create a new widget